diskoverdata/diskover-docs/source_files/dev_plugins.md

 - **allowed_ldap_groups** > list of allowed AD/LDAP group names that can run the File Action

 - **menu_icon_class** > Font Awesome css class name for icon [https://fontawesome.com/](https://fontawesome.com/)

+#### File Action Logging

+All file actions log in the `public/fileactions/logs` directory.
+If you do not have that directory, create the logs directory and chown the directory to be owned by nginx so nginx can write log files into the directory.